elixirchat/elixirchat-js-sdk/README.md

 <a id="config-client"></a>

 #### `client: { id, firstName, lastName }` (optional)
-Pass it if you want to be able recognize your customer later on.
+Pass it if you want `firstName` and `lastName` to be displayed in the ElixirChat admin panel.

-It you pass it,
+If you don't pass the `client ` object, a random name will be generated using [unique-names-generator](https://www.npmjs.com/package/unique-names-generator) (name examples: "Spotty Jade", "Italian Crimson", "Hot Aquamarine", etc) and stored in localStorage so that the generated name persists after page refreshes.

 __Parameters:__